©Joseph R. Tomelleri

 A conservation team established in 2003, composed of Colorado Parks and Wildlife, New Mexico Dept. of Game and Fish, U.S. Fish and Wildlife Service, U.S. Forest Service, Bureau of Land Management, the National Park Service, the Jicarilla-Apache Nation, the Mescalero-Apache Nation, and the Taos Pueblo tribe and conservation organizations such as the Western Native Trout Initiative and Trout Unlimited has collaborated to work on range-wide protection plans and completed numerous conservation projects for the species.
 An updated conservation agreement and 10-year plan to protect the Rio Grande Cutthroat Trout was signed in 2013 with the goal of assuring the long-term viability of Rio Grande Cutthroat Trout throughout its historic range and setting a conservation strategy for the near future.

-Since 2007, the Western Native Trout Initiative has provided $510,000 in funding to 12 projects to benefit Rio Grande Cutthroat Trout.
+Between 2007 and 2018, the Western Native Trout Initiative has provided $547,900 in funding to 18 projects to benefit Rio Grande Cutthroat Trout.
 Projects have ranged from barrier construction/restoration to keep non-native trout out of conservation waters, habitat restoration, genetics analysis, and public outreach and education.

 READ MORE more about Colorado Parks and Wildlife’s efforts to conserve Rio Grande Cutthroat Trout.